Major Development Pre-Application under The Planning (Development Management) Regulations (NI) 2015

 IN ADDITION TO LEAVING FEEDBACK THROUGH THIS WEBPAGE

-A public exhibition and drop-in event on the proposal will be held in Crumlin Road Gaol Visitor Attraction and Conference Centre, 53-55 Crumlin Road, Belfast, BT14 6ST on Tuesday 10th June 2025 from 4pm-7pm.
+A public exhibition and drop-in event on the proposal will be held in Crumlin Road Gaol Visitor Attraction and Conference Centre, 53-55 Crumlin Road, Belfast, BT14 6ST on Tuesday 24th February 2026 from 4pm-6pm.